- About Us

 The Good Shepherd Centre is a Secure, Close Support & Semi-Independent Living Service for vulnerable young people 12 to 17 years of age.
-Our campus comprises an 18 bed Secure Unit, a 6 bed Close Support Unit and a 3 bed Semi-Independent Cottage.
+Our campus comprises an 18 bed Secure House, a 6 bed Close Support House and a 3 bed Semi-Independent Cottage.
 Young People are referred to us under the Criminal Justice System and through the Children’s Hearing System.
 Each young person accommodated within the centre is in need of intensive and/or secure care.

 Our purpose is to provide a positive, life changing experience for young people through individual care, education and skills development.

 The Good Shepherd Centre focuses on a continuum of care.
 The young people accessing the service are likely to have suffered many adverse childhood experiences which have resulted in increasingly pro-criminal mind-sets; acute trauma; psychological distress; mental health problems; self-harm; drug & alcohol misuse and sexual exploitation.
 As well as this, we also have young people whose learning difficulties and autistic disorders have led to extreme behaviours which prove too complex for their families, carers and communities to cope with.